rocket6317/itv-stream-link-cache-update-serve/README.md

 1. **Stop the container**
 2. Go to the **Environment Variables (Env)** section
-3. Add the following entries:
+3. Set your chosen username and password.

 DASHBOARD_USER=your_chosen_username
 DASHBOARD_PASS=your_chosen_password

-4. **Restart the container**
+5. **Restart the container**

-> ⚠️ If you don’t set a username and password, the container will crash and stop.
+> ⚠️ If you don’t set your own username and password, the container will use default values that is given above.

 ---